Marius Fiche

 From the union archives, this collection contains numerous documents (about 17,000 views) on the implementation of

-There is also a very rich documentation concerning the activities of the Jewish organization for assistance
+There is also a very rich documentation concerning the activities of the Jewish assistance organization

 All these documents are now available in the reading room of the Holocaust Memorial